RadicalZephyr/radicalzephyr.github.io/source/_posts/2015-05-06-testing-and-the-structures-of-learning-environments.md

 definitely something I needed to be mindful of during my time at the Recurse Center.
 I also find it helpful to have a direction set for me, with concrete and achievable tasks to mark the route.

+One interesting thought I've had recently is an analogy between the structure of these various learning environments and software testing.